 - Closing accounts can sometimes lower your FICO credit scores

-- open then close department store credit card
+- can i closed a department store credit card